 On the one hand, code migration should be easy since most Magento 1 code is compatible with Magento 2.
 However, from our experience, it’s a different story in reality.
 Therefore, you should restrain migrating code between the two platforms.

 On the other hand, Magento 2 is a great platform for e-commerce businesses, providing a wide range of fundamental features to set up, run and manage a store effectively.
 For example, it offers useful tools for catalog management/ browsing, product browsing, order management, marketing and promotions, customer service management, analytics and reports, various payment methods, etc.

 You have better learn to take advantage of all of those features rather than developing new custom ones.

 Third, Selecting The Right Magento Migration Service

-In a Magento migration plan, besides choosing the right theme and the right extensions, you have to choose the right partner, who can offer quality but affordable Magento migration service.
+In a Magento migration plan, besides choosing the right theme and the right extensions, you have to choose the right partner who can offer quality but affordable Magento migration services.

 While you have to pay from $50-150/working hour to hire an agency in the UK, it takes you just a half or even less to have your Magento migration plan done by dedicated Magento developers in Vietnam.